InnerBushman/channeltheme/README.md

-This script allows to automatically switch themes based on the channel you're currently viewing.
+This irssi script allows to automatically switch themes based on the channel you're currently viewing.